Milo123459/vstore/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: 🐛 Bug report
 about: Report a bug to be fixed
-title: '🐛 Bug report (BUG_HERE)'
+title: "🐛 Bug report (BUG_HERE)"
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

 **Please describe your feature request**